nujievik/merge-tracks-with-video/README.md

 - `-range-gen=` sets the generation range for video files.
 Only videos with corresponding external tracks are considered (if they exist).
 Videos are taken in alphabetical order.

+### Removing Chapters

+- `-rm-chapters=op,ed,prologue,preview` removes the specified video segments listed in the argument (for MKVs with chapters).

 ### TrueFalse Arguments

 - TrueFalse arguments are set to True or False depending on the symbol before the argument: `+` for True and `-` for False.
 Also, if the argument starts with `--no`, the value is False, in all other cases, it is True.
 Specifically, True is set if the argument is called with a double dash `--` without `no`.